 I have done it, I have cycled around the world on a singlespeed bike.
 From 3 September 2015 till 27 August 2016 I covered 34,097 kilometres trough 26 countries, all on the same gear.
 I had a lot of fun, I had good and bad days, I met wonderful people along the way.

-Tracing back more memories I jumped on another plane to ride the Tour Aotearoa Route through New Zealand in January, cycling mostly off road in the country where I lived before settling in Scotland.
+Tracing back more memories I jumped on another plane to ride the Tour Aotearoa Route through New Zealand in January, cycling mostly off-road in the country where I lived before settling in Scotland.
 The most remarkable part of the journey for me was crossing the Nullarbor plain in Australia on one gear.
 As I chose a mountain bike ratio of 32/18 for the whole trip to be able to cycle as many hills as I could find, riding flat roads wasn’t an easy feat to do.
-But do you want to know the most amazing thing about Australia?
-Whilst the whole country can provide you with magnificent routes and passages that can take you to some of the most beautiful places, they also have amazing choices when it comes to food and drink, which is definitely needed when you’re longing for a pit stop.
-Though I was spoilt for choice, I eventually settled on somewhere like this warrnambool cafe that I heard other travelers talking about, and at the time, I remember thinking that this was somewhere that I just had to go.
-And I’m glad I did – it definitely didn’t let me down.
-In fact, it was one of my highlights and I hope one day that I can return.
-After Australia, I touched down in Singapore to ride through the fierce heat and humidity of Southeast Asia in April, through Malaysia, Thailand, Laos and Vietnam to Hanoi.
-I lost one clothing size in the progress, drinking up to 12l of water to survive the heat.
+After Australia I touched down in Singapore to ride through the fierce heat and humidity of Southeast Asia in April, through Malaysia, Thailand, Laos and Vietnam to Hanoi.
+I lost one clothing size in the process, drinking up to 12l of water to survive the heat.
 From there my brother joined me for three weeks cycling across Northern Iran, the highlight of my trip, sampling the outstanding hospitality of the Iranian people, and riding up to the highest pass of the journey at 3150m.
 Crossing Turkey the rest of the trip took me through the Balkans and back to my family in Germany, and from here the long way to Scotland.

 If you would like to know more about the trip, I recommend watching the video above.
 If you would like to speak to me about the trip, please get in touch here.